blab/blotter/blog/_posts/2020-03-02-ncov-cryptic-transmission.md

 ![](/images/blog/ncov_seeding.jpg)
 <br>

-We know that Wuhan went from an index case in ~Nov-Dec 2019 to several thousand cases by mid-Jan 2020, thus going from initial seeding event to widespread local transmission in the span of ~8-10 weeks.
+We know that Wuhan went from an index case in ~Nov-Dec 2019 to several thousand cases by mid-Jan 2020, thus going from initial seeding event to widespread local transmission in the span of ~9-10 weeks.
 We now believe that the Seattle area seeding event was ~Jan 15 and we're now ~7 weeks later.
 I expect Seattle now to look like Wuhan around ~1 Jan, when they were reporting the first clusters of patients with unexplained viral pneumonia.
 We are currently estimating ~600 infections in Seattle, this matches my [phylodynamic estimate of the number of infections in Wuhan on Jan 1](https://bedford.io/projects/ncov-phylodynamics/).
-Three weeks later Wuhan, had thousands of infections and was put in [large-scale lock-down](https://www.nytimes.com/2020/01/22/world/asia/china-coronavirus-travel.html).
+Three weeks later, Wuhan had thousands of infections and was put on [large-scale lock-down](https://www.nytimes.com/2020/01/22/world/asia/china-coronavirus-travel.html).
-These large-scale non-pharmaceutical interventions to create social distancing had a huge impact on the resulting epidemic.
+However, these large-scale non-pharmaceutical interventions to create social distancing had a huge impact on the resulting epidemic.
 China averted many millions of infections through these intervention measures and [cases there have declined substantially](https://covid2019.azurewebsites.net/).

 ![](/images/blog/ncov_hubei_cases_2020_03_02.png)